 In 2008, a $1.5 million Federal Magnet grant transformed P.S.
 217 into the International School of Arts and Letters.
 The arts enrichment program exposes every child to music, drama, creative writing and studio art that is woven directly into the standard curriculum.
 In addition, weekly art clubs and after school programs allow children to immerse themselves in an area of particular interest such as puppetry, animation, music and movement, Mandarin, dance, creative writing and much more.
 Twice a year, major theatrical productions amaze parents and the local community with the children’s talent and the production quality.
 The scripts are original age-appropriate adaptations created by our teaching staff, costumes are hand-sewn, scenery is created by the children, and musical scores are written in-house and performed by an ensemble of 4th and 5th graders.

-Recent productions have included: The Tempest, The Lion, The Wizard of Oz, Peter Pan, Cinderella, and Charlie and the Chocolate Factory.
+Recent productions have included: The Tempest, The Lion, The Wizard of Oz, Peter Pan, Cinderella, Charlie and the Chocolate Factory, Aladdin and Little Mermaid.
 Academic rigor, unparalleled diversity, arts enrichment, involved parents, a dedicated staff of education professionals and, of course, wonderful children make P.S.
 217 a special elementary school experience.

 The winter production is typically a classic work of children’s literature and has included The Tempest; The Odyssey and The Lion, The Witch and The Wardrobe.
 Spring musical productions have included Alice in Wonderland, The Wizard of Oz, Peter Pan, Cinderella and Pippi Longstocking.

 Located in the Flatbush section of Brooklyn, with an enrollment that tops 1350 children, P.S.
 217 is one of the most diverse elementary schools in the city.